 In 1964 the widow of East India merchant John Cowie, Mrs. Elizabeth Janet Cowie, donated to the National Library of Scotland (NLS) in Edinburgh and the Mitchell library in Glasgow a collection of rare books, historical manuscripts and letters, included in which are rare editions of Robert Burns poems, first editions of Milton, Galt, and Scott, and a large number of letters of Burns and others.
 It consists of several hundred items and is an astonishingly eclectic accumulation of material covering over six hundred years.
 The NLS was to get that material which was of national importance, the Mitchell the rest, the decision making process being undertaken by personnel from both libraries, Mrs. Cowie and her lawyer.
 Eventually the NLS collection consisted of manuscripts of Robert Burns, Sir Walter Scott and the poet Allan Ramsay.

 The individual who had collected all this material was not John Cowie however, it was his father Charles Rennie Cowie, also an East India merchant, who had bequeathed it to his wife Grizel on his death in 1922.
 In his will the collection was identified as of National and Historic Interest, thereby excluding it from his estate for tax purposes, and valued at £4083.
-Today, at that valuation, the joint collections would be worth around £2 million.
+Today, at that valuation, the joint collections would be worth around £2 million however I suspect its true value currently would be a multiple of that.
 Grizel died seven years later with the collection eventually going to John.

 Who was Charles Rennie Cowie, what was his and his wife’s family background?
 By what means did he fund his purchases?
 One other question which seems unlikely to be answered by this research is from whom did he make his purchases?